astropy/astropy/docs/development/workflow/development_workflow.rst

     git push -f

 If you run into any problems, do not hesitate to ask.
 A more detailed conceptual discussing of rebasing is at :ref:`rebase-on-trunk`.

+Once your rebase is successfully pushed to GitHub you can delete the backup branch you made:

+    git branch -D tmp

 .. include:: links.inc